Diagrammatic Monte Carlo algorithm for the resonant Fermi gas: Introduction

-The resonant Fermi gas is a system of great interdisciplinary interest.
+The resonant Fermi gas is a {\bl three-dimensional continuous-space model} of great interdisciplinary interest.
 It features a smooth crossover between fermionic and bosonic superfluidity, as argued in the context of condensed matter physics\cite{Leggett1980_1,Leggett1980_2,NSR,ChapLeggettBref} and later observed experimentally in ultracold atomic Fermi gases near Feshbach resonances.\cite{ZwergerBook} The model is also relevant to neutron matter\cite{GezerlisNeutronsReview} and high-energy physics,\cite{NJP_QCD} in particular in the unitary limit where the scattering length is infinite.

-For the unitary Fermi gas in the normal unpolarized phase, recent short articles reported successful---experimentally validated---BDMC calculation of the equation of state,~\cite{VanHouckeEOS} and accurate BDMC data for contact and momentum distribution.~\cite{VanHouckeContact} Very recently, a BDMC approach was developed for frustrated quantum spins, and new results were obtained.~\cite{KulaginPRL,KulaginPRB} However, a detailed description of the resonant gas algorithm has not been published so far.
+{\bl For the unitary Fermi gas in the normal unpolarized phase, first BDMC results for the equation of state were reported in Ref.~\onlinecite{VanHouckeEOS}.
+Very recently, these results were confirmed using a much more advanced resummation method, which was found to be necessary for controllability, due to the fact that the series has zero radius of convergence~\cite{RossiEOS}.
+Contact and momentum distribution were also computed using the new resummation method~\cite{RossiContact}.
+In the meantime, the DiagMC approach was also developed further and applied to frustrated quantum magnetism~\cite{KulaginPRB,KulaginPRL,HuangPyro} and various lattice models of interacting fermions~\cite{GukelbergerPwave,DengEmergentBCS,SimonsHubbardBenchmark,GukelbergerFFLO,IgorDirac,kozik_pseudogap,GukelbergerIsingAF,JohanInfiniteU,GullDualFermions,KozikDualFermions,SimonsHydrogenChain} including models with electron-phonon interaction~\cite{MishchenkoProkofevPRL2014,IgorCoulombPhonon} and topological phase transitions~\cite{IgorHaldane}.

+In this paper, we describe the numerical method used for the equilibrium normal resonant Fermi gas in Refs.~\onlinecite{VanHouckeEOS,RossiEOS,RossiContact}, in particular how to evaluate the terms of the diagrammatic series to high orders (typically up to order 9) using a diagrammatic Monte Carlo algorithm, and how to properly incorporate large-momentum asymptotics coming from the contact interactions.
+Another crucial ingredient is the proper resummation of the divergent diagrammatic series~\cite{RossiEOS} which will be detailed elsewhere~\cite{ResonLong2}.}